 See Jeepneys of the Philippines for some of the decorated ones, and Building a Jeepney for the story of one imported into the U.S.

-Here's a '59 with a more utilitarian design.
+Here's another '59 with a one-of-a-kind top.
 Owner Michael Galyen wrote, "I have just bought a 1959 Willys.
 I am extremely confused as to what it actually is.
 I got it from the 2nd owner and it is supposed to have all original parts."

 Well, the parts were originally from somewhere, but I don't think most of them were on this Willys in 1959.

 Same idea here, but the rear body is stock Willys.
 In fact this 1950 International truck cab was never used prior to being installed when the 1957 CJ-3B was new.
 The current engine is a 1965 F-head, and the truck has a number of mechanical upgrades including a 25-gallon fuel tank in the back.
-Jim Nicholson in Montana sent the photos, including a larger front view (25K JPEG.)
+Jim Nicholson in Montana sent the photo.

 Thanks to all the contributors. -- Derek Redmond